bridgekitio/frodo/README.md

 places an order, you want the system to send them an order confirmation email as well as send them a coupon for a future order.

-Abide makes it super easy to wire these events up.
+Frodo makes it super easy to wire these events up.
 Here is what your service interface would look like.
 And yes, you'd probably put email-related operations in a different service, but we just want to see how to wire up event-driven service invocation.